Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/CloudDirect.md

 | Container | string | Name of the container
 | FileName | string | name of file as found in the container

-### OrderingProvider structure
+### RequestProvider structure

-The OrderingProvider structure allows you to specify the Provider ordering the exam.
-Previously submitted providers can be looked up by NPI, thus not requiring the full definition.
-If your workflow is configured to have a default ordering provider, it is not necessary to include this information.
-However, if you are not configured for a default ordering provider, the order will error.

-If you are providing an NPI that links to a previously used Provider, NPI is the only required field.
-Otherwise, Name is the only requirement.

-While NPI and Taxonomy are not required, it could have downstream effects on the order results if that information is expected.
+The RequestProvider structure allows you to specify various Providers associated with the exam.
+If the provider has previously been submitted and was done so with NPI, you only need to include the NPI value in the submission

 #### Properties